Emoji Filter Configuration Guide

 • Tool arguments for file operations

-NOT Filtered (Search/Read Tools)
+NOT Filtered

-• grep, glob, find, ls - Search operations
+• grep, glob, find, ls — search operations

-• bash, shell - Shell commands
+• bash, shell — shell commands (input and output pass through unmodified)

-• read_file - File reading
+• read_file — file reading

 • File paths (even with emojis)